 It is an efficient, essential part of our strategy to provide alternative water for irrigation, and to provide water for a greener west.

-We have six stormwater harvesting projects in operation, with several others in development.
 You can learn more about stormwater harvesting at Melbourne Water’s website.

 Why is it important for Melbourne?

 Stormwater harvesting can provide many benefits to Melbourne including:

 - providing a source of fit-for-purpose alternative water

 - removing waterborne pollution from waterways to protect waterway health

 - improving urban landscapes, amenity and liveability through irrigation open space